-If you have this disorder, you see yourself as overweight even though you are dangerously thin.
+You see yourself as overweight even though you are very thin.
 The process of eating becomes an obsession.
-You develop unusual eating habits, such as avoiding food and meals, picking out a few foods and eating these in small quantities, or carefully weighing and portioning food.
-You may repeatedly check your body weight over and over again.
-You may also use other means to control your weight, such as intense and compulsive exercise or purging.
-Purging can be done by vomiting or by abusing laxatives, enemas, and diuretics.
-Girls with anorexia often experience a delayed onset of their first menstrual period.
+You develop unusual eating habits.
+This may be avoiding food and meals, picking out a few foods and eating these in small quantities, or carefully weighing and portioning food.
+You may check your body weight over and over again.
+You may also use other means to control your weight.
+This often involves forced vomiting, or using laxatives, enemas, or diuretics.
+Girls with anorexia often have a delay with their first menstrual period.
 Your height may also be lower than it should.

 Binge Eating Disorder

 You have episodes of eating that you think you can't control.
 Most of the time this is done in about 2 hours.
 With binge eating disorder (BED), there is no purging.
 This may cause you to gain too much weight over time.

 About eating disorders.
 National Association of Anorexia Nervosa and Associated Disorders website.
 Available at:

 ...(Click grey area to select URL)

 Accessed September 6, 2018.

 Anorexia nervosa.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T114614/Anorexia-nervosa .
 Updated June 15, 2017.
 Accessed September 6, 2018.

 Binge eating disorder.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed... .
 Updated June 15, 2017.
 Accessed September 6, 2018.

 Bulimia nervosa.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T114924/Bulimia-nervosa .
 Updated July 16, 2018.
 Accessed September 6, 2018.